TFphoenix/un-paper/README.md

 ## Projects Structure

 There are 3 main projects/components on which the UNpaper implementation is based upon.
+Below are some diagrams showing how each project is structured.

 ![Project Structure](showcase/repo.png)